farcasterxyz/docs/docs/reference/contracts/faq.md

 ### What is an app fid?
 How do I get one?

-An "app fid" is no different than any other Farcaster ID: it's simply an fid that represents an application rather than an individual user.
+An "app fid" is no different than any other Farcaster ID: it just represents an application rather than an individual user.
 You can register an app fid directly through the [Bundler](/reference/contracts/reference/bundler.md) or [IdGateway](/reference/contracts/reference/id-gateway.md), or use a Farcaster client to register an account for your app.
-Since you'll need to sign key request messages from the wallet that owns your app fid, keep the private key secure.
+Since you'll need to sign [key request metadata](/reference/contracts/reference/signed-key-request-validator.md) from the wallet that owns your app fid, keep the private key secure.